Add to your Claude Code skills

 detect — Flag AI-isms only.
 No rewriting.
 Use this mode when:

 Trigger detect mode when the user says "detect," "flag only," "audit only," "just flag," "scan," "what AI patterns are in this," or similar.
+Trigger edit mode when the user names a file and asks you to fix or clean it in place.
 Default to rewrite mode if not specified.

 In rewrite mode, your job is to: